 - Flight Duty Period asked what the maximum extension is permitted with augmented flight crew (3 hours rather than the 2 I guessed).
 Would CPL’s often be flying with augmented crew?
 If they were, they’d refer to the Ops Manual to find out what’s permitted in their case.
 Many of the bigger airlines have iPad Apps for this kind of thing.

-- SNOWTAMs related to the exact format of the message, whether its .40 or 40 or GOOD.
-The pratice question bank used both formats so although I did know the mapping between numbers and friction levels, that wasn’t good enough.
+- SNOWTAMs related to the exact format of the message, whether it’s .40 or 40 or GOOD.
+The practice question bank used both formats so although I did know the mapping between numbers and friction levels, that wasn’t good enough.
 I needed to study the full text of this 20 page SNOWTAM harmonisation guide.

 For my third attempt, I bought PadPilot’s ATPL Operations book.
 It’s very similar to CAPT content but perhaps a bit more clearly laid out and just gave a slightly different emphasis on the topic.
 I reviewed and verified all the learning objectives, hammered both question banks until I was getting consistently high marks (90%+) and disciplined myself to research the more off-beat questions.
 While you do get up to four attempts at each subject I didn’t want to fail a third time.
 I doubt if additional classroom time would have made any difference.